AkshayChobhe/AkshayChobhe/README.md

 ---

 - 🎓 I am Akshay Chobhe, currently pursuing a B.E. degree in Computer Science at DYPCOE, Akurdi, Pune. <br/>
-- 👾 I really enjoy designing pages or activities in the application.<br/>
+- 👾 I really enjoy designing pages and activities in the application.<br/>
 - ❤️‍🔥 I love to do exciting projects.<br/>
 - 🎮 **By passion, I'm a devoted gamer.**